microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwareness.md

 Similar to the [input system](InputSystem/Terminology.md), at the root of the spatial awareness system is an object that is responsible for initializing and running the spatial work.
-It does so by creating and then running its list of spatial observers (which are also referred to as data providers in).
+It does so by creating and then running its list of spatial observers (which are also referred to as data providers).

 ### Observers